-Have you noticed that when some horses seem to not be too interested in moving out that when they finally do move out it appears they are a little or even a lot troubled?
-I've heard it said "I'm just a walk and trot rider."
+Have you noticed that when some horses seem to not be too interested in moving out that when they finally move out it appears they are a little or even a lot troubled?
+I've heard it said, "I'm just a walk and trot rider."
 Oh, my!
-If that isn't a recipe for some action if that horse should ever become worried and accidentally find his way into a gallop.
+If that isn't a recipe for some action, if that horse should ever become worried and accidentally find his way into a gallop.

-I support the idea of taking it easy with a new horse.
-Taking time to build a trusting relationship to me is key to having life long enjoyment with a horse.
-Part of that trust building has to do with the horse being able to experience as many activities slow and lively as may come along during the years ahead and being shown that none of them are more than he can bear.
+I support taking it easy with a new horse.
+Building a trusting relationship to me is key to having life long enjoyment with a horse.
+Part of that trust building has to do with the horse being able to experience as many activities slow and lively as may come along during the years ahead, and being shown that none of them are more than he can bear.

-A horse needs to experience uneasiness in a way that in the end he feels successful, kind of desensitizing to otherwise scary things that happen along life's journey.
-Keep in mind that being a prey animal his instincts tell him to be wary of the unknown, that's how he survives.
+A horse needs to experience uneasiness in a way that he feels successful, kind of desensitizing to otherwise scary things that happen along life's journey.
+Keep in mind that being a prey animal, his instincts tell him to be wary of the unknown, that's how he survives.
 He should never feel that he is in trouble for being afraid of something.
 On that note, I recall many years ago, before I knew better, how I would get after my horse when he was genuinely afraid.
 I know where that came from.
 I didn't know what to do when he was afraid.
-We humans tend to get bigger or louder when we come up against something we can't seem to handle.
-Knowing how to support the horse or for that matter another scared human, is the answer, and that comes from experience and knowledge.
+We humans get bigger or louder when we come up against something we can't seem to handle.
+Knowing how to support the horse, or for that matter another scared human, is the answer, and that comes from experience and knowledge.

 We encourage folks to find a way to work through these sticky places by helping the horse to experience both the slow and the go, and in a way that he can feel successful in the end.